 When a loved one enters an extended care facility because they are elderly, chronically ill, or in need of psychiatric or rehabilitation services, we place an immense trust in the staff and administration of the facility.
 We expect our loved ones to be cared for and to live a reasonable quality of life during this critical time.

 Connecticut has adopted a Patient Bill of Rights to protect the safety and dignity of patients that receive extended medical care.
 Among these rights is the right to be free from mental and physical abuse, the right to be informed, the right to receive proper medical care and the right to a safe and secure environment.
 When any of these rights has been violated, resulting in injury or death, you or your loved one may be entitled to compensation from the person or facility that caused the injuries.
-You need the Hartford nursing home neglect lawyers of Stanger Stanfield Law on your side.
+You need the West Hartford, Connecticut nursing home neglect lawyers of Stanger Stanfield Law on your side.

 Nursing Home Injuries